 - Private half-day tour

-It’s advisable that you hire a guide from outside (they’re the ones wearing pinstripe suits).
+You should hire a guide from outside (they’re the ones wearing pinstripe suits).
 It cost us RMB 120/person for the guide.
-You could also opt for an audio guide that would cost you RMB 40 per person (with a RMB 100 deposit).
+You could also opt for an audio guide that would cost you RMB 40 per person (with an RMB 100 deposit).